dengyijia/WAF-wasm/README.md

 You will receive a response with HTTP code 403 Forbidden.
 The body of the http request above has the parameter `val` with the value `-1' and 1=1` in URL encoding.

+See [DEPLOY.md](https://github.com/dengyijia/WAF-wasm/blob/envoy-release/v1.15-integration-test/DEPLOY.md) for instructions to deploy the filter on Istio applications.

 ## Unit Tests

 Unit tests for individual utility functions in the WAF WASM extension are